-WHEREAS, FHWA has consulted with the Aroostook Band of Micmacs, Houlton Band of Maliseet Indians, Passamaquoddy Tribe, and Penobscot Nation of the proposed action in accordance with 36 CFR Section 800.3 (f)(2).
-Emails were sent to the tribes on November 3, 2015 in accordance with their preferred method of receiving information from the Department of Transportation.
-The Penobscot Nation and the Passamaquoddy Tribe responded on November 19, 2015 and December 8, 2016 and indicated that this undertaking will have no impact on a structure or site of historic, architectural or archaeological significance to the Tribes.
-FHWA provided information on the preferred alternative and archaeological Phase II results to the tribes on October 22, 2018.
+WHEREAS, FHWA has consulted with federally-recognized Indian tribes (Tribes) including the Aroostook Band of Micmacs, Houlton Band of Maliseet Indians, Passamaquoddy Tribe, and Penobscot Nation on the proposed undertaking in accordance with 36 CFR Section 800.3 (f)(2).
+Emails were sent to the Tribes on November 3, 2015 in accordance with their preferred method of receiving information.
+The Penobscot Nation and the Passamaquoddy Tribe responded on November 19, 2015 and December 8, 2016 and indicated that this undertaking will have no impact on a structure or site of historic, architectural or archaeological significance to their Tribes.
+Additional information was provided on the preferred alternative and archaeological Phase II results to the Tribes on October 22, 2018 via email.
 The Houlton Band of Maliseet responded with no concerns; and

 WHEREAS, in accordance with 36 CFR 800.2(c), FHWA has requested input and considered the views of consulting parties (Attachment B) in a manner that reflects the nature and complexity of the undertaking and its effects on historic properties.
-Attachment C provides a timeline of the Section 106 process; and
+Attachment C provides a timeline of the Section 106 process including communications to and from the consulting parties; and

-WHEREAS, in accordance with 36 CFR 800.2(d), FHWA has requested input and considered the views of and the public in a manner that reflects the nature and complexity of the undertaking and its effects on historic properties.
-Attachment C provides a timeline of the Section 106 process; and
+WHEREAS, in accordance with 36 CFR 800.2(d), FHWA has requested input and considered the views of and the public in a manner that reflects the nature and complexity of the undertaking and its effects on historic properties; and

 WHEREAS, in accordance with 36 CFR Section 800.6(a)(1), FHWA has notified the ACHP of the potential for an adverse effect determination.
-FHWA has invited the ACHP to consult and the ACHP in the consultation pursuant to 36 CFR Section 800.6(a)(1)(iii) on December 28, 2017; and
+FHWA invited the ACHP to consult and the ACHP has chosen to participate in the consultation pursuant to 36 CFR Section 800.6(a)(1)(iii) on December 28, 2017; and

-WHEREAS, in accordance with 36 CFR Section 800.6(c)(2), FHWA has invited the MaineDOT to be an invited signatory and in accordance with 36 CFR Section 800.6(c)(3), FHWA has invited the consulting parties to be concurring signatories;
+WHEREAS, in accordance with 36 CFR Section 800.6(c)(2), FHWA has invited the MaineDOT to be an invited signatory; and

+WHEREAS, in accordance with 36 CFR Section 800.6(c)(3), FHWA has invited the consulting parties to be concurring signatories.